Testing topological conjugacy of time series: Introduction

-The main contributions of this paper includes: \begin{itemize} \item We propose a generalization of the FNN (\emph{False Nearest Neighbor}) method~\cite{HeggerKantzFNN1999} so that it can be applied to test for topological conjugacy of time series\footnote{Classical FNN method was used only to estimate the embedding dimension in a dynamics reconstruction using time delay embedding.}.
+The main contributions of this paper include: \begin{itemize} \item We propose a generalization of the FNN (\emph{False Nearest Neighbor}) method~\cite{HeggerKantzFNN1999} so that it can be applied to test for topological conjugacy of time series\footnote{Classical FNN method was used only to estimate the embedding dimension in a dynamics reconstruction using time delay embedding.}.
 Moreover, we present its further modification called $\KNN$ method. \item We propose two entirely new methods: $\conjtest$ and $\conjtest^+$.
 Instead of providing an almost binary answer to a question if two sampled dynamical systems are conjugate (which happens for the generalized FNN and the $\KNN$ method), their result is a continuous variable that can serve as a scale of similarity of two dynamics.
 This property makes the two new methods appropriate for noisy data. \item We present a number of benchmark experiments to test the presented methods.
-In particular we analyze how different methods are robust for the type of testing (e.g. noise, determinism, alignment of a time series). \end{itemize}
+In particular we analyze how different methods are robust for the type of testing (e.g. noise, determinism, alignment of a time series). \item Additionally, in one dimensional setting, we propose a heuristic method for approximating the possible conjugating homeomorphism between two dynamical systems given by time series. \end{itemize}